 After the letter series under the flat fee plan, which is the first of two phases, there’s an optional contingency-based phase with more intensive collection efforts that follow.

-Although most agencies offer either flat fee or contingency programs, some agencies combine these services creatively.
+Although most collection agencies offer either flat fees or contingency programs, some agencies combine these services creatively.
 Moreover, every agency is different in terms of its policies about the minimum number of accounts, minimum balance sizes, and work effort.
 Therefore, it’s vital that you clarify these details with an agency before signing a contract.

 The cost for these added services is not always clear.
 They can change depending on the age of an account or other demographics, but they impact how much revenue you recover.
-So when you’re vetting your agency, it’s essential to be clear about what services you’re getting and how much they will cost.

 If you’re still weighing your options, remember that debt collection is a vital step to revenue recovery for the financial health of your business.

 IC System can help your business recover more revenue with our contingency and flat fee plans.
 In addition, we charge competitive rates for our empathetic and effective services, which helped us with the BBB’s Torch Award for Ethics in 2021.
 You can be confident that our highly-trained and compassionate representatives will treat your consumers with compassion, which results in better collections.